-PhD students pursue their studies in the Organisations & Innovation group (O&I), the Strategy & Entrepreneurship group (S&E), or the Analytics & Operations group (A&O).
-All three groups offer a unique education and research experience to a small number of highly motivated students, with the intent of preparing them for scholarly careers at the highest level.
+PhD students pursue their studies in one of the Operations & Technology, Strategy & Entrepreneurship, Marketing & Analytics, or Organisations and Innovation groups.
+All four groups offer a unique education and research experience to a small number of highly motivated students, with the intent of preparing them for scholarly careers at the highest level.

 PhD studies in Organisations and Innovation